vegancat/next-pwa/packages/next-pwa/README.md

 ## Offline fallbacks

-Offline fallbacks are useful when fetching from both cache and network falls, as a precached resource is served rather than an error.
+When fetching from both cache and network fails and offline fallbacks are enabled, a precached resource is served rather than an error.

-To get started, simply add a `/_offline.tsx` file in your `pages/` directory or a `/_offline/page.tsx` file to your `app/` directory.
+To get started, simply add a `/_offline.tsx` file to your `pages/` directory or a `/_offline/page.tsx` file to your `app/` directory.
 You are all set!
-When the user is offline, all pages which are not cached will fallback to '/\_offline'.
+When the user is offline, all pages which are not cached will fallback to `/_offline`.

 **[Use this example to see it in action](/examples/offline-fallback-v2)**